Kognise

 On this page:

-I am currently an engineer at Neuralink.
-In the past, I’ve worked at Hack Club, Replit, and Redwood Research.
+I recently quit my job to explore some projects of my own.
+In the past, I’ve worked at Neuralink, Hack Club, Replit, and Redwood Research.

 Computers!